Ocale

-Ocale was the name of a town in Florida visited by the Hernando de Soto expedition, and of a putative chiefdom of the Timucua people.
+Ocale was a town in Florida visited by the Hernando de Soto expedition, and of a putative chiefdom of the Timucua people.
 The town was probably close to the Withlacoochee River at the time of de Soto's visit, and may have later been moved to the Ocklawaha River.

 Name

 As was typical of the peoples encountered by the Spanish in Florida, the province of Ocale, its principal town, and its chief all had same name.
 The chroniclers of the de Soto expedition recorded different versions of the name.
 The town and province were called "Ocale" by de Soto's private secretary, Rodrigo Ranjel.
 The King's Agent with the expedition, Luys Hernandez de Biedma, called the town "Etocale".
 The Gentleman of Elvas called it "Cale".
 Garcilaso de la Vega called it "Ocali" or "Ocaly".
 Other forms of the name are known, as well.
 Hernando de Escalante Fontaneda placed the kingdom of "Olagale" between Apalachee and Tocobago.
 A town called "Eloquale" is shown on a map by Jacques le Moyne as located west of the St. Johns River and west of Aquouena (perhaps Acuera Province).
 The Mission of San Luis de Eloquale was established near the Oklawaha River in Acuera Province in the 1620s.
 Boyer translates "Ocale" (Timucuan "oca-le") as "this-now".
 Hann tentatively interprets "Eloquale" as "song or singer of admiration or glorification".
 "Elo" was Timucuan for "to sing or whistle", "singer" or song", while "Quale" meant "exclamation of wonder", "enough" or "admiration".